AminaAsif9/EduGame/README.md

-# EduGame - AI in Education
+# ScholarShelf - AI in Education
-EduGame is an adaptive learning tool that uses AI to personalize the learning experience for students.
+ScholarShelf is an adaptive learning tool that uses AI to personalize the learning experience for students.

 ## Requirements
 ```